blang/posty/README.md

 The package oidc implements a suitable oidc strategy for Google and Paypal and was completely build by hand. `jwt-go` provides the necessary functionality to parse and verify the `id_token`.

 Session stored secrets are used to verify the `state` of the oidc session and after the id token is verified, also the nounce and the audience is checked for any tampering attempt.
 To verify Googles id token googles certificates are loaded from the cert endpoint.

+The paypal oidc is configured to work on the paypal sandbox for demostration purpose, this ensures better options for the demo (multiple accounts).
+Replacing the 3 oidc urls inside `oidc/paypal.go` from `sandbox.paypal.com` to `api.paypal.com` will work in production.
+No further changes are needed.

 ### Controllers
 The `controller` package consists of two important types `PostController` and `AuthController`. `AuthController` handles the process of logging in using OIDC and the registration of new users.